Are you aged between 15 and 24? You can get entry-level roles in government to help kick-start your career. No experience necessary.

-The Youth Employment Scheme is a one-year paid traineeship in the Victorian Public Service, where you will be working in Victorian government departments and agencies, supported by mentors and building skills for an ongoing career.
+YES is a one-year paid traineeship in the Victorian Public Service.
+As a YES trainee, you will be working in Victorian Government departments and agencies, supported by mentors and building skills for an ongoing career.

 A YES traineeship will give you: